And greetings and welcome back, Rush Limbaugh, the Excellence in Broadcasting Network, and the Limbaugh Institute.

 Right.

-In California, you're exactly exactly right.
+In California, you're exactly right.

-And but now we're talking about electric cars and hybrids, and you hear no discussion about how we're going to pay for the roads when people aren't using gasoline.
+But now we're talking about electric cars and hybrids, and you hear no discussion about how we're going to pay for the roads when people aren't using gasoline.

-Of course they're not going to discuss it.
+Of course, they're not going to discuss it.

-Well, they're gonna do something.
+Well, they're going to do something.

 They'll raise the gasoline tax anyway.

-Here's here's the way it works.
+Here's the way it works.

 The government tells us that we're destroying the planet with fossil fuels.